Anne-alysis/GameOfThronesLeague/README.md

 ### `score_plotting.py`

-This takes in each question, aggregates the distinct responses, and plots each question to a pdf.
-All individual plots are combined into a single pdf.
+This takes in each question, aggregates the distinct responses, and plots the percentage of each unique response in a pie chart.
+All individual visualized questions are then combined into a single pdf.